BBCnewslondon/Vesta/README.md

 python app.py
 ```

-The server listens on `http://localhost:3000` by default and forwards live events to any connected dashboard or tooling.
+The server listens on `http://localhost:3000` by default, logs every `sensor_update` event to `backend/sensor_data.csv`, and forwards live events to any connected dashboard or tooling.
+A basic freefall/impact detector emits `fall_detected` events back to the originating client as a starting point for real-time alerting.

 ## Next Steps